 1) Meta-analytic synthesis of Deepwater Horizon (DWH) oil spill impacts on wetland function and stability.
 This project will use a broad, collaborative approach to synthesize data on DWH oiling impacts and recovery of wetland plants (primary focus), benthic macroinvertebrates and infauna, shoreline erosion, and soil-oil characteristics, as well as an overall integrated summary.

 2) The effects of coastal restoration on deltaic wetland sustainability.
-This project will address uncertainties associated with the use of large-scale river diversions as a technique by investigating the interactive effects of nutrient enrichment and sediment availability on wetland plant productivity and biomass allocation, soil physicochemistry, and soil integrity.
+This project will address uncertainties associated with the use of large-scale river diversions as a restoration technique by investigating the interactive effects of nutrient enrichment and sediment availability on wetland plant productivity and biomass allocation, soil physicochemistry, and soil integrity.

 3) The long-term impacts of coastal eutrophication on wetland blue carbon.
 This project will assess the effects of chronic nutrient enrichment on soil carbon dynamics via plant-microbe interactions in the rhizosphere.